eonk/CrimeSciData/book.md

 + The coefficient for the interaction term represents the difference in the slope for *unemployed* comparing smaller and largest cities, the difference in the slope of the two lines that we visualised above.

-Models with interaction terms are too often misinterpreted. we strongly recommend you read this piece by [Brambor et al (2005)](https://files.nyu.edu/mrg217/public/pa_final.pdf) to understand some of the issues involved.
+Models with interaction terms are too often misinterpreted.
+We strongly recommend you read this piece by [Brambor et al (2005)](https://files.nyu.edu/mrg217/public/pa_final.pdf) to understand some of the issues involved.
 When discussing logistic regression we will return to this and will consider tricks to ease the interpretation.

 Equally, [John Fox (2003)](http://www.jstatsoft.org/v08/i15/paper) piece on the `effects` package goes to much more detail that we can here to explain the logic and some of the options that are available when producing plots to show interactions with this package.
 You may also want to have a look at the newer `interactions` package [here](https://interactions.jacob-long.com/index.html).